CONTENT EXTENSIVELY UPDATED: April 6, 2023

 - Estimate on how long the deal will last

-If you plan to travel overseas, it’s hard to come up with a reason why you wouldn’t use this app.
+If you plan to travel more than a few times domestically per year or to travel Business or First Class internationally, it’s hard to come up with a reason why you wouldn’t use this app.
 There’s virtually no downside.
-If you don’t want to pay for a Premium membership, it costs you nothing to use.
-And you still get access to some amazing deals.
-If you’re planning to fly somewhere that’s normally expensive, like Australia, the Premium membership is a better option.
-You’re virtually sure to find a bargain that saves you more than the yearly $49 fee.
+You’re virtually sure to find a bargain that saves you more than the yearly fee.

 Adding to the simple economy of the deal, it’s also a very well designed, intuitive, and uncomplicated website.
 It also gives you full control over the kinds of notifications you want to receive.
 Which means, you can sign up without fear of being slammed by travel spam and inundated with promotions and “bargains” that are irrelevant to you.